Book an appointment

 Contact lens clinic

 We offer a wide range of the most up-to-date contact lenses and can undertake both fitting and aftercare appointments.
 We also offer a specialist contact lens service to cater for those requiring complex lenses or orthokeratology lenses.

 Advanced clinical assessment clinic

-Specialist equipment is used to undertake a more detailed investigation of the eyes.
-Patients may be referred into this clinic from our other clinics, or from healthcare and eyecare professionals outside the University.
+We undertake a more detailed investigation of the eyes.
+Patients may be referred from our other clinics, or from healthcare and eyecare professionals outside the University.

 Binocular vision clinic

 Assessment of patients with `lazy eye' and other conditions that cause problems with the coordination of the two eyes.